istanbuljs/puppeteer-to-istanbul/README.md

 ## Usage

-### to output coverage is Istanbul format with puppeteer
+### to output coverage in Istanbul format with puppeteer

 1. install _puppeteer-to-istanbul_, `npm i puppeteer-to-istanbul`.
 2. run your code in puppeteer with coverage enabled: